dotlang/language/doc/RFE.md

 So we won't have to have close_file and close-socket and... only dispose

+N - `A.b` can also be considered as a function (which definitely must be inlined).

-? - First I need to check the language and make decisions.
+N - First I need to check the language and make decisions.
 1. compilation passes
 2. memory model, heap, stack, pointer
 3. function call system: by value, by reference, ...